liumapp/spring-cloud-hystrix-demo/README.md

     * now , cancel client B's server (just simple kill it )

     * keep refresh the page , you can find hystrix can find that client B have error until eureka remove B from the server's list .

+    * now , let's open client B again .

+    * keep refresh the page , because client a and client b's Thread will sleep some time in random .

+    * so , when their sleep is bigger than 2s , hystrix will say there are problem .